xmos/lib_xud/module_xud/doc/xud.rst

-This document assumes familiarity with the XMOS XS-1 architecture, the Universal Serial Bus 2.0 Specification (and related specifications), XMOS tool chain and XC language.
+This document assumes familiarity with the XMOS XS-1 architecture, the Universal Serial Bus 2.0 Specification (and related specifications), the XMOS tool chain and XC language.

 Overview
 ========

-The XUD library allows the implementation of high-speed USB 2.0 devices using a ULPI transceiver such as the SMSC USB33XX range.
+The XUD library allows the implementation of both full-speed and high-speed USB 2.0 devices on both XS1-L and XS1-U device families.

+For the XS1-L family the implementation requires the use of an external ULPI transceiver such as the SMSC USB33XX range.
+The XS1-U familiy includes an integrated USB transceiver.
+Two libraries, with identical interfaces, are provided, one of XS1-L and one for XS1-U series of processor

 The library performs all the low-level I/O operations required to meet the USB 2.0 specification.
 This processing goes up to and includes the transaction level.
 It removes all low-level timing requirements from the application, allowing quick prototyping of all manner of USB devices.

-Two libraries, with identical interfaces, are provided for the XS1-G and XS1-L series of processors.

-The XUD library runs in a single thread with endpoint and application threads communicating with it via a combination of channel communication and shared memory variables.
+The XUD library runs in a single core with endpoint and application threads communicating with it via a combination of channel communication and shared memory variables.

 There is one channel per IN or OUT endpoint.
 Endpoint 0 (the control endpoint) requires two channels, one for each direction.
-Note that throughout this document the USB nomenclature is used: an OUT endpoint is used to transfer data from the host to the device, an IN endpoint is used when the host requests data from the device.
+Note, that throughout this document the USB nomenclature is used: an OUT endpoint is used to transfer data from the host to the device, an IN endpoint is used when the host requests data from the device.

-An example thread diagram is shown  [figure:thread-diagram].
-Circles represent threads running on the XS1 with arrows depicting communication channels between these threads.
+An example task diagram is shown  [figure:thread-diagram].
+Circles represent cores running on the XS1 with arrows depicting communication channels between these threads.
 In this configuration there is one thread that deals with endpoint 0, which has both the input and output channel for endpoint 0.
-IN endpoint 1 is dealt with by a second thread, and OUT endpoint 2 and IN endpoint 5 are dealt with by a third thread.
+IN endpoint 1 is dealt with by a second core, and OUT endpoint 2 and IN endpoint 5 are dealt with by a third core.
 Threads must be ready to communicate with the XUD library whenever the host demands its attention.
 If not, the XUD library will NAK.